yosephdev/flow-track/README.md

 ## Project Structure
 The project will be structured as follows:
-- **app.py**: Main Flask application file containing route definitions and CRUD operations.
+- **run.py**: Main Flask application file containing route definitions and CRUD operations.
 - **templates/**: Directory containing HTML templates for rendering user interfaces.
 - **static/**: Directory for static assets such as CSS, JavaScript, and images.
-- **database.py**: File containing database models and SQLAlchemy configuration.
+- **taskmanager/**: Python package containing the application's models, routes, and tests.

 ## Getting Started
 To run the project locally, follow these steps: